safiaj/shopping-spree/README.md

 16. Click Next
 17. Enter a Service Account name, then click Create
 18. In the Role Dropdown box choose Basic > Editor then press Continue
-19. You got taken to the next page, where those options can be left blank, click Done
+19. This will redirect to the next page, where those options can be left blank, click Done
 20. On the next page, click on the Service Account that has been created
 21. On the next page, click on the Keys tab
 22. Click on the Add Key dropdown and select Create New Key